ohickl/binny_manuscript/README.md

 # binny_manuscript
 Repository for the binny version and other code used in the manuscript.

-The database folder and code used in the manuscript can be found at <insert zenodo link>
+The binny database folder and average contig depth files used for the manuscript can be found at <insert zenodo link>